iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

 # **Capstone**

 ### Writeup

-The purpose of this project is to write code to navigate Carla around the test track using ROS system.
+The purpose of this project is to write code to navigate Carla around the test track using the ROS system.
-Following the four workthroughs of the project.
-I could make the vehicle go around the simulator track using the information of traffic signal directory from the simulator.
+Based on the four workthroughs of the project, I could make the vehicle go around the simulator track using the information of traffic signal directory from the simulator.
+After that, I modified them to get the traffic signal information from the camera image using the created classifier.
-Therefore, this writeup is about how to make classifier of the traffic light for Carle to judge the traffic signal from the camera image.
 ---

 [//]: # (Image References)